An editorial · Boca Raton, FL

 In a 2024 Freddie Mac survey, 75% of Baby Boomer homeowners said they plan to leave their home — or its value — to their children.
 This is the single deepest emotional driver in the reverse mortgage conversation, and for thirty years it has been the most common reason families have walked away from the product.

-Two things have changed that picture.
+Two things have changed the picture for heirs.

 The contractual carve-out